David-VTUK/lab-docs/docs/prometheus/part-one.md

 ## Monitoring Cluster

-* The monitoring cluster is used to host the `kube-prometheus` stack
+* The monitoring cluster is used to host the `kube-prometheus` stack.
-* `kube-prometheus` leverages the Prometheus Operator
+* `kube-prometheus` leverages the Prometheus Operator.
-* A `servicemonitor` object will be used to scrape metrics from each of the node-exporter endpoints
+* A specific scrape configuration will be used to scrape for external `node-exporter` metrics.

 |             | Node 1       | Node 2       | Node 2       |
 |-------------|--------------|--------------|--------------|